aledraken/dots/all.md

 [to-do]

+Media control in center of bar (should be easy)

 Might be better to have instead of alt + l to change keyboard layout, to remap the caps lock to nothing and bind the shortcut to just that, and then I could remap num block to if pressed num lock, held caps lock